The Ballad of Cable Hogue: Reception

+Critical response

 On Rotten Tomatoes the film has an approval rating of 94% based on reviews from 16 critics.
 Roger Ebert of the Chicago Sun-Times gave the film three-and-a-half stars out of four and called it "a splendid example of the New Western.
 It's also a fine movie, a wonderfully comic tale we didn't quite expect from a director who seems more at home with violence than with humor."
 Roger Greenspun of The New York Times called it "Peckinpah's gentlest, boldest, and perhaps most likable film to date.
 It is also thematically his most ambitious."
 Gene Siskel of the Chicago Tribune gave the film three stars out of four and wrote that there were "many things to cherish in 'Cable Hogue,' especially Jason Robards' flawless performance.
 Robards is able to be both as tough and as compassionate as his character."
 Siskel's main complaints was during the second act when "one of two things happened.
 Either my needs require a quicker-moving film or gunplay, or Peckinpah did not have enough of a story."